A Answers (4)

 Vincent T DeVita Jr, Oncology, answeredNot in the normal sense of contagious.
 You don't spread cancer by sneezing ,coughing or kissing.
 But some viral diseases predispose patients to cancer.
 Hepatitis predisposes patients to liver cancer.
 Papilloma virus infection of the unterine cervix ,which is sexually transmitted, predisposes patients to cervical cancer.
 Both of these cancers can be prevented by vaccines.
 And patients infected with HIV, who have a depressed immune system, are predisposed to several cancers.

-Mehmet Oz, MD, Cardiology, answeredSome cancer is caused by viruses that are contagious, like HIV.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredSome cancer is caused by viruses that are contagious, like HIV.
 So in a way, you can catch cancer.
 HIV can be spread from person to person, and HIV can lead to cancer.
 You can't swap cancer through bloodstream, saliva, or germs, but in a roundabout way, you can pass along some of the things that could cause cancer.

 Certain cancers can be contagious.
 In this video, Dr. Oz and his expert panel (Dr. Lee, Dr. Cass, Dr. Richardson) dispel common myths about cancer.